This blog was originally published in December, 2021.

 Who is a candidate for balloon sinuplasty?

-Balloon sinuplasty is usually recommended for patients with chronic sinusitis that hasn’t responded to other treatments.
+Balloon sinuplasty is usually recommended for patients with chronic sinusitis who have not responded well to other treatments.
 “Chronic” is defined as sinusitis that lasts for 12 weeks or longer.

 Good candidates for this procedure typically include people who: